iossifovlab/snakeobjectsTutorial/README.md

 If you rerun the project, you first have to remove created directories.
 This can be done with 'sobjects cleanProject'
 It will ask you to remove .snakemake, OG.json, and all object directories.
-Type 'n' whan asked to remove .snakemake, since this directory contains newly created conda environment and recreating it will take a lot of time.
+Type 'n' whan asked to remove .snakemake, since this directory contains newly created conda environment and recreating it will take a extra unnecessary time time.